Click here to return to homepage

 (b) Relationship with GATT provisions

-12. With respect to the relationship between Article 1.2 and provisions of the GATT 1994, see paragraph 7 above.
+11. Regarding the relationship between Article 1.2 and provisions of the GATT 1994, see paragraph 7 above.

 (a) Import licensing on the basis of export performance

-"The requirement of export performance for the issuance of import licences on its face does seem unusual.
-However, Brazil has not elaborated on how the export performance requirement was administered and how it has affected the in-quota exports of poultry products from Brazil.
+“The requirement of export performance for the issuance of import licences on its face does seem unusual.
+However, Brazil has not elaborated on how the export performance requirement was administered and how it has affected the in-quota exports of poultry products from Brazil.”

-In our view, the issue of licence entitlement based on export performance is clearly that of rules, not that of application or administration of import licensing procedures.
-Thus, Article 1.3 is not applicable on this specific issue."(16)
+13. Recalling the Appellate Body’s finding in Bananas III (referred to in paragraph 4 above), that Articles 1.3 applies to the administration of import licensing procedures, not to import licensing rules as such, the Panel further found: “In our view, the issue of licence entitlement based on export performance is clearly that of rules, not that of application or administration of import licensing procedures.
+Thus, Articles 1.3 is not applicable on this specific issue.”(15)

 (a) General

-"While we note the EC's explanation for non-notification, we find this omission to be inconsistent with Article 1.4(a) of the Licensing Agreement.
-The fact that all the relevant information is published and that the administration of all agricultural TRQs in the EC has been notified to the WTO Committee on Agriculture does not in our view excuse the EC from notifying the sources of publication pursuant to this subparagraph."(17)
+“While we note the EC’s explanation for non-notification, we find this omission to be inconsistent with Article 1.4(a) of the Licensing Agreement.
+The fact that all the relevant information is published and that the administration of all agricultural TRQs in the EC has been notified to the WTO Committee on Agriculture does not in our view excuse the EC from notifying the sources of publication pursuant to this subparagraph.”(16)

-"We note that the transparency requirement under the cited provisions is limited to publication of rules and other relevant information.
-While we have sympathy for Brazil regarding the difficulties caused by frequent changes to the rules, we find that changes in rules per se do not constitute a violation of Article 1.4, 3.3, 3.5(b), 3.5(c) or 3.5(d)."(18)
+“We note that the transparency requirement under the cited provisions is limited to publication of rules and other relevant information.
+While we have sympathy for Brazil regarding the difficulties caused by frequent changes to the rules, we find that changes in rules per se do not constitute a violation of Article 1.4, 3.3, 3.5(b), 3.5(c) or 3.5(d).”(17)

 (b) Procedures for notification and review

-III.
-Article 2 back to top
+back to top

 A. Text of Article 2